-- NEW: Police make no attempt to break up the unauthorized rally
+- Police make no attempt to break up the unauthorized rally

 - Several hundred people gather for the protest in central Moscow

 - Sergey Udaltsov is an opposition leader who is staging a hunger strike

 - He has taken part in protests against election results

 Hundreds of demonstrators gathered in central Moscow on Thursday to protest the detention of Russian opposition activist Sergey Udaltsov.

 About 3,000 people said they might attend ahead of the event, according to its Facebook page, although Udaltsov's wife Anastasia said city hall had refused to give permission for the rally.

 Reporters at the scene estimated that several hundred protesters had turned out.
 The mood was calm, with no attempt by police to break up the rally despite its unauthorized status.

 That may reflect an apparent change in approach by Prime Minister Vladimir Putin, who was initially dismissive of protesters but has in recent days struck a more conciliatory tone.

 Udaltsov, the leader of the opposition Leftist Front movement, had his 15-day detention extended by another 10 days on Sunday, Russia's RIA Novosti news agency said.